Unraveling the Enigma: What Does the Name Romulus Truly Mean?

 Another compelling theory proposes a connection between Romulus and words associated with strength, power, and virility.
 This interpretation aligns with the character of Romulus as a fierce warrior and the founder of a mighty empire.
 Several potential linguistic roots support this idea:

-• The Greek Word Rhōmē (Ῥώμη): While primarily known as the Greek name for Rome, rhōmē also translates to "strength," "vigor," and "prowess."
+- The Greek Word Rhōmē (Ῥώμη): While primarily known as the Greek name for Rome, rhōmē also translates to "strength," "vigor," and "prowess."
 This connection suggests that the name Romulus could be linked to these qualities, highlighting the founder's strength and ability to establish a powerful city.

-• *Proto-Indo-European Root wrād-: Some linguists propose a connection to the Proto-Indo-European root wrād-, meaning "root" or "branch."
+- *Proto-Indo-European Root wrād-: Some linguists propose a connection to the Proto-Indo-European root wrād-, meaning "root" or "branch."
 This root is also associated with growth, strength, and vitality.
 If Romulus is connected to this root, it would symbolize his role as the root or foundation of Roman civilization, a source of strength and growth for generations to come.

 3. Connection to Birds and Augury:

 The story of Romulus and Remus famously involves augury, the practice of interpreting omens from the flight of birds to determine the will of the gods.
-According to legend, the brothers chose different hills from which to observe the birds, leading to a dispute that ultimately resulted in Remus's death.
+So naturally, according to legend, the brothers chose different hills from which to observe the birds, leading to a dispute that ultimately resulted in Remus's death.
 Some scholars believe that the name Romulus might be connected to this practice, potentially linking it to words associated with birds or divination.

 4. Other Less Prominent Theories:

 While the above theories are the most widely discussed, other less prominent interpretations exist.
 Some scholars have suggested a connection to the Etruscan language, pointing to possible similarities between Romulus and Etruscan names or words.
-However, due to the limited understanding of the Etruscan language, these theories remain largely speculative.
+Even so, due to the limited understanding of the Etruscan language, these theories remain largely speculative.

 Romulus: More Than Just a Name, A Symbol